jeffkolada/jeffworld-simple-quiz/README.md

 ## Quiz Content

 To customize your quiz, use the format below.
-There is no limit on the number of questions, however you must use **three** answer options per question.
+There is no limit on the number of questions, however you must use **between two and four** answer options per question.

 When choosing the correct answer, start from value 0 for the first answer.
 In the example below, "Non-Fungible Token" is the correct answer, and the "correct" value is 0.
 If the second answer is correct, use value of 1.